-Come around back, where we’ve got shady trees, a sweet Marimekko umbrella, friendly midcentury patio rockers, and—maybe most importantly—a well-tended Weber, and you’ll find our green oasis.
+Come around back to our green oasis, where we’ve got shady trees, a sweet Marimekko umbrella, friendly midcentury patio rockers, and—maybe most importantly—a well-tended Weber grill.

 I get about 1 1/2 cups cucumber juice from every pound of cucumbers I run through my Hurom slow juicer, and about 1 cup juice per pound of cucumbers using the food processor method.

 I’ll get to weeding and landscaping the front yard eventually, I swear.
-Just as soon as I finish this cocktail.
+Just as soon as I finish these lemongrass cucumber cocktails.

 - 4 fresh lemongrass stalks

 - 3 tablespoons granulated sugar

 - 2 cups cucumber juice, from 1 1/2-2 pounds unpeeled cucumbers + 4 thin cucumber spears for garnish, if desired

 - 1/2 cup gin or vodka